 But why is this so?

-For people outside the UK, it is very doubtful that they will go to the trouble of copying the ebook’s ASIN number and then go to Amazon.com, then paste the number, and then find the ebook.
+It is very doubtful that buyers outside the UK will go to the trouble of copying the ebook’s ASIN number.
+Then they need to go to Amazon.com and paste the number to find the ebook.

 When the rest of the world finds an Amazon.co.uk link to UK self-published authors and their ebooks, it will be a dead end.

 My advice to UK self-published authors is to include two links in any promotional posting.

 One for the UK, and one for the US, which literally means the rest of the world.